Marui-9/bandinator/CONTRIBUTING.md

-# Contributing to Bandinator
+# Contributing to Team-Wiki

-Thank you for your interest in contributing to Bandinator!
+Thank you for your interest in contributing to Team-Wiki!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct